intersystems-community/objectscript-visual-editor/README.md

 ### Development

+##### Pre-requirements

 To participate in development of this application, you have [NodeJS](https://nodejs.org) and **Caché 2016.2+** to be installed (due to UDL import support).
-Or, of course, you can copy & paste sources into Studio, but this would take a lot of time.

 The development process of this application **lies completely outside Caché**.
-It includes structured file tree under `source` directory, and each of that files can be edited in your favorite source editor.
+It includes structured file tree under `source` directory, where each file can be edited in your favorite text editor.

-When the source is ready you have to install all project dependencies by running this command from the project's root:
+When the source is ready, at first, you have to install all the project dependencies by running this command from the project's root:

 ```bash
 npm install